ChifiSource/Toolips.jl/README.md

 - Check out [creating-extensions](#creating-extensions) for more information on building extensions.
 ###### documentation
 *Awesome documentation website coming soon*
+- For now, you can use `?Toolips` to see a full list of exports.
 #### quick start
 Getting started with `Toolips` starts by creating a new `Module` To get started with `Toolips`, we can we may either use `Toolips.new_app(name::String)` (*ideal to build a project*)or we can simply create a `Module` (*ideal to try things out*).
 ```julia